yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                    management, you should probably only use (RMC, UOR, PUM) -OR- formulas, ... not both (but it's up to you)!

+                 SPECIAL FORMULAS: The following special formulas are available to you: useifeq(value, compare)      - uses the supplied value if value is equal to compare, else 0 useifneq(value, compare)     - uses the supplied value if value is not equal to compare, else 0 useifgt(value, compare)      - uses the supplied value if value is greater than compare, else 0 useifgte(value, compare)     - uses the supplied value if value is greater than or equal to compare, else 0 useiflt(value, compare)      - uses the supplied value if value is less than compare, else 0 useiflte(value, compare)     - uses the supplied value if value is less than or equal to compare, else 0

-                 NOTE: Currently, the only functions allowed are: sum(), abs(), min(), max(), round(), float(), random() ** if these do not work properly for you, please contact the author
+                 NOTE: Currently, the only functions allowed are: sum(), abs(), min(), max(), round(), float(), random() as well as the special ones listed above....
+                       ** if these do not work properly for you, please contact the author

                  WARNING: You can enter an FORMULA with no accounts selected in the picklist.
 The formula will